Calculus on Manifolds

 Assessment, % of Course Grade

-Your grade will be based on homework (20%), two in class midterms based on the homework (25% each), and the final project (30%) and attendance.
-There will be approximately 11 weekly homework assignments; you may drop your two lowest (or nonexistent) homeworks.
+Your grade will be based on homework (25%), two in class midterms (25% each), the differential adventure final project (25%), and attendance.
+There will be approximately 11 weekly homework assignments; you may drop your lowest (or nonexistent) homework.
 To receive a passing grade you must complete and pass the assignments, attend at least 70% of the classes, and foster an atmosphere of collegiality.
 For an A you must also attend at least 90% of the classes (or have an excused absence), for a B you must attend at least 80% of the classes, for a C, 70%, and for a D, 60%.

 Teaching Assistant

-Maxwell is the teaching assistant for this course and Teddy is an undergraduate grader for the course.
-Teddy and Maxwell will hold weekly office hours.
+Maxwell is the graduate teaching assistant for this course.
+Teddy and Alejandro are undergraduate TAs who will hold homework community sessions for the course (combined with 451-551).
+Maxwell will also hold weekly office hours beginning in February.
 I will also review your homeworks and read your weekly homework reflections.

 Homework

 There will be 10 homework sets and homework will count for 25% of the final grade and the source of midterm and exam problems.
-You must upload your homework to gradescope by 11pm on Sundays.
+You must upload your homework to gradescope by 11pm on Fridays.
+(The course is structured so that HW can be finished Thursday night.)
 AI tools are not permitted.
 Collaboration is encouraged but the write up of the solutions should be in your own words.
-Late homework will not be accepted without prior authorization from me, but 2-3 extensions of 2-3 days will be granted for illness or heavy workload weeks (e.g. multiple midterms or projects due).
-Your lowest two homework scores will be dropped.
+Late homework beyond Saturdays at 11pm will not be accepted without prior authorization from me, but 2-3 extensions of 2-3 days will be granted for illness or heavy workload weeks (e.g. multiple midterms or projects due).
+Your lowest homework score will be dropped.
 In the event of illness or family emergency I must be notified ideally at least 24 hours in advance and documentation from your magister or doctor may be requested.

 Help